Arts for the Earth

 - learn to "hear" and especially to hear "Nature"

-- be inspired by Nature's music to compose their own music (for example, finding one's song in Nature, or writing music inspired by the seasons, such as Winter Suite and Autumn Suite by Cody Michaels - click on Store to hear beautiful samples)
+- be inspired by Nature's music to compose their own music (for example, finding one's song in Nature), or music inspired by the seasons

 - explore the living world through sound and discover how our evolving understanding of natural processes has influenced the idea of music (visit and explore the wondrous